aleshaleksey/fansys23/02-base-rules.md

 With "medium" being roughly human sized, and each size category up being approximately twice the size in length/height of the previous one (x8 in volume and weight).
 We do not deal with size categories below "diminutive" although smaller entities certainly exist (they're just treated as "diminutive" for the sake of mechanics).

 While as a human centric game the mechanics are fine tuned to medium sized characters, the size rules mean that they will also work for larger and smaller characters, although there will be certain very obvious (and some less obvious) advantages and disadvantages for characters of those size categories.

-NB: These rules are incomplete.
-More complete rules on hypo/hyperthermia affects and hunger need to be developed.

 ___
 #### Weapon Damage and Reach